yoanesber/Spring-Boot-Validation-Using-Java-Fluent-Validator/README.md

 }
 ```

-When sending an invalid JSON body, the API will return a 400 Bad Request response with validation error details:
+When sending an **invalid JSON body**, the API will return a `400 Bad Request` response with validation error details.
 Request:
 ```json
 {